Grand Island Islanders

 For old time’s sake, here’s a mid-eighties look at Islander Day in the Hastings High halls.

-Explore posts in the same categories: Class A, history comment below, or link to this permanent URL from your own site.
+Class A, history comment below, or link to this permanent URL from your own site.